mindcraftlabs/Build-a-Space-Biology-Knowledge-Engine/bexrp_code/readme.md

 5. Endpoints and UI Routes
 6. Key Files and Directory Layout
 7. Configuration and Environment
-8. Installation & Dependencies
-9. Development Workflow
-10. Testing
-11. Deployment
-12. Security Considerations
-13. Troubleshooting & FAQs
-14. Contribution Guide
+8. Future enhancements
-15. License
+9. License
-16. Appendix: Glossary, Credits, and References

 ---